EthanGilles/epp/README.md

 - **Error Handling**: Provides 'user-friendly' error messages when polite language is missing or when syntax rules are broken.
 - **Tokenization and Parsing**: Uses custom-built tokenization and parsing to identify keywords, operators, and polite phrases.
 - **Code Generation**: Outputs runnable x86 assembly instructions which it will then assemble using the NASM assembler and link object files with the GNU linker to create an executable.
-- **Grammar Documentation**: LaTeX/pdf documentation for the grammar of the E++ language, providing production rules and syntax-related information.
+- **Grammar Documentation**: LaTeX/pdf documentation for the grammar of the PleaseLang language, providing production rules and syntax-related information.

 ## Getting Started